Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Day 1 Excursion: Oahu: Explore and Taste Oahu’s North Shore

-This six and a half hour tour provides an easy and informative overview of the eastern and northern sides of Oahu, the most populated island in Hawaii.
+This six-and-a-half-hour tour provides an easy and informative overview of the eastern and northern sides of Oahu, the most populated island in Hawaii.
 Our guide, Keith, kept up a fairly constant and interesting patter throughout the trip which contributed immensely to the overall value of the excursion.
-In short, without Keith the trip would have been rather dull and nowhere near worth the cost.
-Keith picked us up dockside with a 20 person minibus which was in good repair and with sufficient seating for our small group.
+In short, without Keith, the trip would have been rather dull and nowhere near worth the cost.
+Keith picked us up dockside with a 20-person minibus which was in good repair and with sufficient seating for our small group.

 Byodo Temple